 In the Fields panel, select the Grids -> Ensembles -> Ensemble grid lowest values formula, the Imagery -> Image Display display type, and click Create Display.

 In the Field Selector window, select the 2D grid -> Mass -> Pressure reduced to MSL @ Mean sea level.
 In the Times tab, select the first 10 times.
 In the Ensemble tab, select members .0, 5.0, 10.0, 15.0, and 20.0.
 Click OK. - This generates a display of the first 10 timesteps of the ensemble.
-The ensemble members selected when evaluating the formula are utilized to determine the lowest pressure value at each location over each timestep.
+The ensemble members selected when evaluating the formula are used to determine the lowest pressure value at each location over each timestep.

-The formula in step 6 allows for individually selecting which ensemble members to use for the formulas.
-As an alternative, a data source can be added that already has derived products for mean and standard deviation for all ensemble members.
+The formula in step 7 provides the option for individually selecting which ensemble members are used in the formulas.
+As an alternative, a data source can be added that already has a derived mean and standard deviation for all ensemble members.

 Remove all layers and data sources.